 In veterinary education, applying theory-based learning to an authentic clinical environment can be challenging, which is why we are combining the two.
 We believe in the need for high-quality, hands-on practical CPD that is ready to be applied immediately in clinical practice – imagine solidifying your theory learning on positive pressure ventilation by having the opportunity to apply it minutes later to a real-life, carbon dioxide-expiring canine model!

-CPD Evenings In veterinary education, applying theory-based learning to an authentic clinical environment can be challenging - which is why we are combining the two together.
-Our clinical team have created a class to discuss capnography and ventilation alongside small group practical sessions, working hands-on with a ventilator and a carbon dioxide expiring canine model, enabling the real-life simulation of a patient under anaesthesia.
+CPD Events In veterinary education, applying theory-based learning to an authentic clinical environment can be challenging - which is why we are combining the two together with our Capnography & Ventilation in-person practice events around the UK.

 Exhibition Talks Visiting the next congress?
 Keep an eye out for our Clinical Team in the lecture streams, this year we have held talks on ECG's, Ventilation and Airway Management.
 Check out the next congress timetable, or follow us on socials for all the latest updates